Impact of GST on Imports and Exports in India

 IGST can be paid using input tax credit of central goods and services tax (CGST), state goods and services tax (SGST), and IGST.
 Input tax credit is the credit that dealers can avail for taxes paid on their purchases, at the time of paying final tax on their sales.

 In case of CGST and SGST, no cross utilization of input tax credit is allowed.
-That means, input tax credit of CGST can only be utilized for CGST and IGST, and input tax credit of SGST can only be utilized to pay for SGST and IGST.
+This means that input tax credit of CGST can only be utilized for CGST and IGST, and input tax credit of SGST can only be utilized to pay for SGST and IGST.